 For More Details refer:

-Thread stack size can also be tune with the Initial memory pool, and Maximum memory pool.
+Thread stack size can also be tuned with the Initial memory pool and Maximum memory pool.

-If the elasticsearch.bat file and elasticsearch-service-mgr.exe files are not available in the bin folder then the same setting can be configured using ES_JAVA_OPTS environment variable:
+- After your change, you need to restart the service.
+(Note - If the elasticsearch.bat file and elastic search-service-mgr.exe files are not available in the bin folder then the same setting can be configured using the ES_JAVA_OPTS environment variable)

-Here, -Xms2g allocate at minimum 2GB of heap and -Xmx2g allocate at maximum 2GB of heap.
+- Here, -Xms2g allocates at minimum of 2GB of heap and -Xmx2g allocates at maximum 2GB of heap.

-Xms represents the initial size of total heap space
+- Xms represents the initial size of the total heap space

-Xmx represents the maximum size of total heap space
+- Xmx represents the maximum size of the total heap space